The Souls of Black Folk: "Of the Coming of John"

 The penultimate chapter of The Souls of Black Folk, "Of the Coming of John", "reads like a short story, [but] Du Bois clearly considered it an essay."
 (See footnote to this essay in The Best American Essays of the Century, edited by Joyce Carol Oates; Houghton Mifflin Company, 2000).

-The essay/story describes two young men, both named John, one Black (John Jones) and the other white (John Henderson, the son of the wealthy and powerful Judge Henderson).
+The chapter describes two young men, both named John, one Black (John Jones) and the other white (John Henderson, the son of the wealthy and powerful Judge Henderson).
 Both Johns grow up in Altamaha, Georgia, where they were playmates in their youth.
 Both leave to go off to college, and both the white and Black communities in Altamaha anticipate their returns, saying: "When John comes."

+The story describes John Jones's time at college and his time in the north before returning home, including crossing paths with John Henderson at a performance of the opera Lohengrin in New York City, where John Henderson requests an usher to remove John Jones from the audience.

 When John Jones returns to his hometown, transformed by his time away, now a serious man with a deep understanding of the world, including the injustice of racism and of Jim Crow, he finds himself at odds with both Black and white.
-He speaks at his church, but what he says falls flat: "[l]ittle had they understood of what he said, for he spoke an unknown tongue" (Du Bois 170).
+He speaks at his church, but what he says falls flat: "[l]ittle had they understood of what he said, for he spoke an unknown tongue."
 He convinces Judge Henderson to let him become a teacher at the Black school, and is warned to keep his place and to not stir up trouble.
-The Judge makes his opinions clear: "in this country the Negro must remain subordinate, and can never expect to be the equal of white men....But when they want to reverse nature, and rule white men, and marry white women, and sit in my parlor, then, by God! we'll hold them under if we have to lynch every N-- in the land."
+The Judge makes his opinions clear: "in this country the Negro must remain subordinate, and can never expect to be the equal of white men.
+In their place, your people can be honest and respectful; and God knows, I'll do what I can to help them.
+But when they want to reverse nature, and rule white men, and marry white women, and sit in my parlor, then, by God! we'll hold them under if we have to lynch every N-- in the land."

 John Jones says he accepts the situation and is allowed to teach.
 It's hard work, but he makes some headway.
 Some time passes.
 One day, word gets back to the Judge that John Jones is "livenin' things up at the darky school."
 While Judge Henderson storms off to shut down the school, his son, John Henderson, grows bored and leaves his home and finds John Jones's sister.
 She is young and beautiful, and John Henderson is bored.
 He demands a kiss; she runs.
 He pursues her.
 John Jones, walking home from the school, which Judge Henderson has just closed, comes upon John Henderson accosting his sister.
 John Jones picks up a branch and defends his sister, killing John Henderson.

 In the final paragraphs, a lynch mob on horseback approaches with the Judge in front, for whom John Jones is filled with pity.
 Knowing what is ahead, John Jones "softly hum[s] the 'Song of the Bride'" in German.
-(Du Bois 176).